Before requesting a PURL

 Please help us to issue PIDA PURLs effectively by following GitHub's good practices:

-Possibility 3: email to user support: The above seems daunting?
-Instructions are unclear or seem ambiuous?
+Do you feel the above seems daunting and the steps are unclear or ambiguous?
 No problem!
-Contact us via email describe your case as well as you can, and we will support you in getting your PIDA PURL.
+Contact us via email, describe your case as well as you can, and we will support you in getting your PIDA PURL.

 # Testing content negotiation